-When towing using a rope, avoid sudden starts, etc. which place excessive stress on the towing hook and rope.

-The towing hook or rope may become damaged, broken debris may hit people and cause serious damage.
+When towing using cables or chains, avoid sudden starts, etc. which place excessive stress on the towing hooks, cables or chains.
+The towing hooks, cables or chains may become damaged, broken debris may hit people, and cause serious damage.

 Do not turn the engine switch to the "LOCK" position.
 There is a possibility that the steering wheel is locked and cannot be operated.